apache/druid/docs/querying/sql-syntax.md

 With table-level UNION ALL, the rows from the unioned tables are not guaranteed to be processed in any particular order.
 They may be processed in an interleaved fashion.
 If you need a particular result ordering, use [ORDER BY](#order-by) on the outer query.

+> You can perform filtering, ordering, and grouping either inside the queries or on the results of the UNION ALL, but not in both places.

 ## EXPLAIN PLAN